 The 3051S and 3051 both have power advisory diagnostic technology.
 These diagnostics can detect changes in voltage and resistance, which will help you avoid unscheduled downtime, failures, and other problems.

-Both DP transmitters should provide excellent performance and apply in various processes and segments.
+Both differential pressure transmitters should provide excellent performance and apply in various processes and segments.
 Check which features you need, scale out the device, and find out the price.
 These companies are experts in their business, so it looks like a win, whichever you pick.

 What’s the best differential pressure transmitter for you?